-7 Reasons To Choose Me To Market Your Small Business
+7 Reasons To Choose Me To Market Your Theatre or Small Business

 1. I am experienced

-I’ve worked for many years in marketing, particularly arts and entertainment.
-I’ve managed marketing departments.
-I’ve run small businesses.
-Therefore I can take a overview of your marketing, from website to print, from social media to PR.
-I can ensure that it delivers in a co-ordinated synergetic way that doesn’t just look good but will actually generate sales within a tight budget.
+I’ve worked for many years in all aspects of marketing.
+I can take a overview of your marketing, from website to print, from social media to PR.
+I can ensure that it delivers in a co-ordinated synergetic way that will generate sales within a tight budget.
 I’ve managed marketing departments at The Mayflower Theatre in Southampton and Theatre Royal Winchester.
 I can give you my years of marketing experience tailored to the resources of your small business or theatre company.

 3. I can work on a tight budget